Professional Indemnity Insurance explained – a Guide to PI Insurance Hong Kong

 - Legal Defense & Court Costs

 Frivolous or meritless lawsuits are still expensive.
 If you get sued, your Professional Liability Insurance policy will pay for any costs associated with your legal defense.
-The insurer will hire a lawyer for you, pay any court costs, pay to bring in expert witnesses, and other costs necessary to defend you and your business.
+The insurer will hire a lawyer for you, pay any court costs, pay to bring in expert witnesses, post bonds, and other costs necessary to defend you and your business.

 Because the insurer is responsible for paying any damages awarded, it is in their best interest to dig deep into their pockets and bring in the best legal team possible to defend you.
 Not only does this take away your financial burden, but winning the lawsuit can also help safeguard your business’s reputation.

 Most policies will extend your coverage to civil liability arising out of your occupational activities anywhere in the world as long as the claim is filed in your home country.
 This is especially important for internet-based businesses or consultants that work with clients all over the world.

 Most Professional Liability Insurance policies will cover liability arising out of services rendered as far back as a few years before the start date of the policy as long as this is negotiated at policy inception.
 This is usually only offered when switching insurers or for first-time buyers.